ParallelMaths/parallel/pages/7-06-pie-charts.md

 ---

 Until Peri reahes Granny’s, he travels 9m in 9 days and then rests for a day.
 So he travels 9m in 10 days.
-So it takes him 90 days to travel the first 9 x 9 = 81.
+So it takes him 90 days to travel the first 9 × 9 = 81.

 Then after a further 9 days he has travelled the final 9m and has reached Granny’s.
 So the journey takes him 99 days.
-Now 99 = 14 x 7 + 1, so the journey takes him 14 weeks and 1 day.
+Now 99 = 14 × 7 + 1, so the journey takes him 14 weeks and 1 day.
 Therefore he arrives on a
 Tuesday.

 :::